Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 Steps in Researching

-- Understand your Research Assignment: What kind of a research paper has your instructor assigned?
+- Understand your Research Assignment: What kind of research paper has your instructor assigned?
 Re-read your assignment sheet and any information in the textbook.
 For example, I ask my students to choose a technology topic for a Summary, Analysis, and Response essay which asks them to research three or more perspectives on an issue.

 - Find a Topic Idea: Look over the topic lists below to find a question that interests you.
-For an Exploratory paper, you will need a topic which has three or more perspectives to explore.
+For an Exploratory paper, you will need a topic that has three or more perspectives to explore.
 If you are doing a Position, Argument, or a Cause paper, you will need to know the different perspectives, but you will use your answer to the question as your thesis statement.

 - Read about the Topic: Once you find one you like, you can learn more about that issue by looking at some of the hyperlinked articles.
 You can look for more research articles at your school library or online at Google Scholar.
 Additionally, check science magazines for a non-technical audience like Discover, Scientific American, or Popular Scientist.
 Science Daily is a good website to check for breaking news and research.